moebiussurfing/ofxSurfingRandomizer/README.md

   <summary>Other Features</summary>
   <p>

+- **ImGui** based.
 - Only ```float```, ```int``` and ```bool``` types yet.
-- Reset all parameters to the parameter or the range minimum.
+- Reset all parameters to the parameter or the range min/max.
-- Reset Min/Max ranges to parameter limits.
+- Reset Min/Max ranges to a parameter limits.
-- Store/Recall a memory state to improve exploring / Undo / Redo.
+- Store/Recall a temp memory state.
+To improve exploring Undo/Redo.
 - Auto Store/Recall all the settings.
 - **ImGui** based GUI ready to integrate.
 - Added **Undo Engine** to improve exploration.